Back to Portfolio

 • Insider ownership: ~3.7%

-• 16% of shares repurchased since inception ($270M authorization remaining)
+• 16% of shares repurchased since inception; dividend raised 13% despite earnings decline

 Scenario Probability Price Target Weighted Return

-Recommended Position Size: 1-2% of portfolio (speculative/option position) Entry Strategy: Wait for pullback to $18-22 for adequate margin of safety
+Recommended Position Size: 1-2% of portfolio (speculative/option position) Entry Strategy: Wait for pullback to $18-22 for adequate margin of safety.
+Q1 2026 earnings (April 22) could catalyze a move toward that range if results disappoint.

 Monitoring Triggers